the-turing-way/the-turing-way/book/website/collaboration/ppie-events.md

 Because both internal resources and the events you run can range in size - from small meetings to massive multi-day conferences - this chapter is not an exhaustive list and instead is meant to provide general guidance.
 It offers a starting point to adapt the suggestions made by this chapter to align your event with the needs of your specific community and attendees.

+_This chapter and its guidance have been built by the contributions of the **Public and Patient Involvement and Engagement Community of Practice** with the [AI for Multiple Long Term Conditions Project](https://www.turing.ac.uk/research/research-projects/ai-multiple-long-term-conditions-research-support-facility) project.
+This community consists of patients, clinicians, researchers, and members of the public with an expertise of living with multiple long term conditions.”_